 Grade 5 - 12 ApplicantsSHADOW DAY

-Applicants in grades 5 - 12 “shadow” a current student from 8:00 a.m. - 2:30 p.m. to experience a day in the life of a Canterbury student, while allowing us to learn more about a candidate’s character traits, abilities, emotional maturity, curiosity, and breadth of interests.
+Applicants in grades 5 - 12 have the option to “shadow” a current student from 8:00 a.m. - 2:30 p.m. to experience a day in the life of a Canterbury student, while allowing us to learn more about a candidate’s character traits, abilities, emotional maturity, curiosity, and breadth of interests.
 Lunch is included.
 A shadow visit must be scheduled in advance with the Admission Office.

-Applicants in grades 5 - 12 must also submit test results in support of their application.
+Applicants in grades 5 - 12 may also be asked to submit test results in support of their application.
 Canterbury provides our own admission testing and this can be completed in person on campus or may be proctored by an educator if you are unable to come to campus.
-To reserve a testing date, contact the Admission Office.
+For more information about test options, contact the Admission Office.

 Alternatively, you may opt to take the Secondary School Admissions Test (SSAT).
 Be sure to request your child's scores are reported to Canterbury School of Florida Code 2065.
 Register online at http://ssat.org/